kyelle511/project-3-group-1/README.md

 Using our dashboard we hope to answer the following questions:
 1- How has crime changed in St. Paul year to year?
+    - Total crime volume peaked in 2020
+    - The incident with the largest increase in volume from 2014-2020 was 'discharge of a firearm'.
+    - The neighborhood with the highest crime volumes transitioned from Payne/Phalen to Capitol River.

 2- Are there times of the year when certain crimes might be more prevalent in St. Paul?
+    - During Summer: Theft, Vandalism/Criminal Damage, and Narcotics are more prevalent.
+    - During Winter: Auto theft is the most prevalent most years.
+    - In 2023 and 2022, proactive patrol parallels to theft, criminal damages, auto theft, narcotics, discharge and burglary.

 3- How do crimes change based on the neighborhood?
+    -Overall highest percentage of crimes over the years switched from Payne/Phalen in 2015 to 2017 to Capitol River in 2018 to 2020 and again in 2022.
+Homicides are low overall in the city over the years.
+Lowest overall      percentage of crime was between St. Anthony and Summit Hill.

 ## Repository Structure
     -Main Folder
         -app.py